GENI-NSF/geni-tools/README-omni.txt

 This command will list the RSpecs of all GENI aggregates available through your chosen framework.
-It can save the result to a file so you can use the result to create a reservation RSpec, suitable for use in a call to `createsliver` or `allocate`.
+It can save the result to a file so you can use an edited version of the result to create a reservation RSpec, suitable for use in a call to `createsliver` or `allocate`.

 If a slice name is supplied, then resources for that slice only will be displayed.
 In this case, the slice credential is usually retrieved from the Slice Authority.
-But with the --slicecredfile option it is read from that file, if it exists.
-Note that the slice name argument is only valid in AM API v1 or 2 - otherwise, see `describe`.
+But with the --slicecredfile option it is read from the specified file, if it exists.
+Note that the slice name argument is only valid in AM API v1 or v2; for v3, see `describe`.

 Aggregates queried:
  - Each URL given in an -a argument or URL listed under that given